n-ekona/n-ekona/README.md

 # Hello, I'm nekoNA! 👋

-I'm a software developer passionate about open-source projects and web development.
+I am a software developer passionate about open-source projects and web development.
+My hobbies include creating videos using illustrations I’ve painstakingly drawn in Clip Studio Paint and 3D models I’ve created in Blender, as well as electronics projects that enhance my daily quality of life.

 ## Skills